-When trying to register new entities that conflict with existing entities in the Registry, Benchling can merge the incoming duplicates into the matching registered entities.
+When attempting to register new entities that match existing entities in the Registry, Benchling can merge the incoming duplicates into the matching registered entities.

 What makes an incoming entity a duplicate for merging?

-- Its schema has a unique constraint, and
+- Its schema has a uniqueness constraint, and

-- It conflicts with some existing entity in the registry according to this unique constraint
+- It conflicts with some existing entity in the registry according to this uniqueness constraint

 Note: if the incoming entity’s name or alias is already used as a name, alias, or Registry ID in an entity in the Registry, this case will be treated differently and Benchling will not allow you to merge it or complete the registration.